In this article:

 Although heat and cold therapies serve individual purposes in relieving pain and inflammation, there are certain conditions or injuries that are best treated with a combination of both.

-The dual treatment is usually recommended for people suffering from back pain, but it is essential to get your doctor’s approval before starting this treatment.
+The dual treatment is usually recommended for people suffering from back pain, but it is recommended to get your doctor’s input before starting this treatment.

 Back injuries can be quite serious and can give rise to long-term complications if not treated properly.
 Therefore, you must get the injury checked by an orthopedic first to determine if combination therapy is the right way to go.